Contemporary Cakes and Classes are based in Daisy Hill, Logan 20 minutes south of Brisbane.

-For the last 9 years I volunteer a free service to our local library.
+For the last 9 years, I volunteer for a free service to our local library.

-Teaching cupcake or cookie classes for childrens and teenagers and parents to.
+Teaching cupcake or cookie classes for children and teenagers and parents too.

 Why I do this?

-By sharing the sweetness I feel makes the families who attend brings them closer.
+By sharing the sweetness I feel makes the families who attend bring them closer.
 They leave with a wonderful sense of achievement in their creativity which is very much lost in this electronic world.
-Have you ever seen a child finish a electronic game with a sense of achievement and feel proud?
+Have you ever seen a child finish an electronic game with a sense of achievement and feel proud?

 I work full time in my cake and cake school business.

-Bake and make, do not outsource anything and also teach a large array of cake decorating and baking classes.
+Bake and make, do not outsource anything and also teach a broad array of cake decorating and baking classes.

-However none of this would be achievable without great support from my husband and son for their delivering and carpentry skills (and cake sampling!)
+However, none of this would be achievable without considerable support from my husband and son for their delivering and carpentry skills (and cake sampling!)